funcool/promesa/doc/user-guide.md

 ```

 Another option is using a factory function.
 If you are familiar with
-JavaScript, this is a similar approach.
+JavaScript, this is a similar approach:

 ```clojure
 @(p/create (fn [resolve reject] (resolve 1)))